UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 The relationship looks like it follows a cube root or log pattern overall, but there appears to be some discontinuity at the lower end.

-The optimal number of degrees and knots (df) for a spline regression are 3 and 2 (or 3), respectively.

 ``` r
 # function to simplify things
 exp_spline_cv <- function(data, degree = 3, df = NULL){